-Following the scoping period announced in this Notice, and after consideration of comments received during scoping, NNSA will prepare a draft EIS for the production of plutonium pits at SRS.
-NNSA will announce the availability of the draft EIS in the Federal Register and local media outlets.
-Comments received on the draft EIS will be considered and addressed in the Final EIS.
-NNSA will issue a record of decision (ROD) no sooner than 30 days after publication by the Environmental Protection Agency of a Notice of Availability of the Final EIS.
+Following this public comment period, and after consideration of comments received, NNSA will prepare a Final SRS Pit Production EIS.
+NNSA will announce the availability of the Final EIS in the Federal Register and local media outlets.
+If warranted, NNSA will issue a record of decision (ROD) no sooner than 30 days after publication by the Environmental Protection Agency of a Notice of Availability of the Final EIS.